-This material shall be paid for at 100 percent of the Contract Unit Price provided it meets the minimum requirements for a 1.00 pay factor for asphalt cement content and a 0.90 pay factor for gradation in the $\underline{\text{Mixture}}$ Acceptance Schedule-Table 9 or 10.
+This material shall be paid for at 100 percent of the Contract Unit Price provided it meets the minimum requirements for a 1.00 pay factor for asphalt cement content and a 0.90 pay factor for gradation in the Mixture Acceptance Schedule-Table 10 or 11.

 If the material placed during the adjustment period fails to meet the above requirements, it will be paid for using the applicable acceptance schedule.
-When the same type Superpave mixture is placed at different mix design levels and a different blend of materials is specified in the job mix formula, a new adjustment period shall be granted.
-However, when a Superpave mixture with the same blend of materials specified in the job mix formula is placed at different mix design levels or when a mixture used for leveling at a spread rate of 90 lbs/yd2 (50 kg/m2) or less is also used for the surface mix at a spread rate greater than 90 lbs/yd2 (50 kg/m2), an additional adjustment period will be allowed for compaction only.
+However, when mixture used for leveling at a spread rate of 90 lbs/yd 2 (50 kg/m 2) or less is also used for the surface mix at a spread rate greater than 90 lbs/yd 2 (50 kg/m 2), an additional adjustment period will be allowed for compaction only.
 This material will be paid for at a 1.00 pay factor provided it:

-- Meets the minimum requirements for a 1.00 pay factor in the Mixture Acceptance Schedule- Table 9 or 10 for both asphalt content and gradation. - Meets the minimum requirements for a 0.90 pay factor in Table 12 of Subsection 400.5.01C, "Calculate Mean Pavement Air Voids.
+- Meets the minimum requirements for a 1.00 pay factor in the Mixture Acceptance Schedule-Table 10 or 11 for both asphalt content and gradation. - Meets the minimum requirements for a 0.90 pay factor in Table 13 of Subsection 400.5.01C, "Calculate Mean Pavement Air Voids."